Vicarious-Devices/Manual/[1] Reason.md

 The production department at Vicarious handles the assembly, Q/A and checkout of holographic systems.
 This team ensures that our systems are manufactured to exacting standards of quality and are capable of meeting the demands of performance and fidelity expected of our customers in the enterprise and consumer sectors.

-As we are still small and nimble, every system deployed in field is supported by direct support from an engineer that worked to engineer and build your exact serial number, working with an intricate understanding of interface and backend, to ensure that our systems are implemented effectively and fit in seamlessly.

 In addition to our internal structure, Vicarious has a strong focus on partnerships and collaboration.
 We work with leading academic institutions, research organizations, and industry partners to stay ahead of the curve and continuously improve our offerings.

 Our corporate culture is built on a foundation of innovation, excellence, and responsible stewardship.
 We encourage our team members to think creatively, reject superficiality, and work to replace spectacle with substance.
 This culture of depth is what drives us forward and supports our stance as the leader of our field.

 ## Our thoughts on the future of AI

 To be clear, we are not developing intelligence.
 We're working to give it a foothold in the real world, allowing existing autonomous agents to appear in our reality up to, and including, human form.
 Our work centers on creating holographic architectures able to facilitate the presence of autonomous agents in **this reality** with the fidelity and emotional cognizance to interact seamlessly with humans.
-We view this as the natural successor to traditional AR/VR — where algorithms can interact with humans simplistically.
+We view this as the natural successor to traditional AR/VR — where algorithms can be able to achieve presence as well.

 Holograms, when properly deployed, will become the first true medium through which lifelike intelligence can interact in embodied form with us without any worn interface.
 We are actively developing this medium through **Aria**, and integrating a number of existing subprocessors.
-Aria represents a new kind of XR interface — capable of volumetric projection and disappearance into ambient life by integrating with your smartphone, that requires no specific formats, and projects third-party agents into human forms for in-person interaction.
+Aria represents a new kind of XR interface — capable of volumetric projection and sustained engagement in ambient life by integrating with your smartphone, that requires no specific content formatting, and projects third-party agents into human form for lifelike spatial interaction.

 The future of AI is inseparable from the future of the hologram.
 Where one provides cognition, the other provides presence.
 We consider this union valuable, as it eliminates learning and lets AI work with far more people, as human form is already familiar to us.